Calverley Old Hall activities and events

 On Saturday 24 September 2022 we hosted our first Open Day since the restoration project began.
 We ran bookable hard hat tours of the current restoration site throughout the day, led by Landmark’s historian, Caroline Stanford.
 We were also joined by historical re-enactors, Frei Compagnie, who showed visitors historic food, weapons, and armour, and performed re-enactments in the garden.
 Live music on site was provided by Leeds Waits, which helped create a fantastic atmosphere for all.

-Keep an eye out on this webpage for future Open Days throughout and after the restoration of Calverley Old Hall.
+Keep an eye out on our website for future Open Days throughout and after the restoration of Calverley Old Hall.

 Local resident hard hat tours